lucmans/digistring/readme.md

 ## Requirements
 Digistring only supports Linux.
 It uses SDL2 for the GUI and audio input/output and FFTW3 for performing the Fourier transform.
 The build requirements of the individual tools can be found in the tool's respective readme.
 Using the Dolph Chebyshev window function requires the Python program in `tools/dolph_chebyshev_window` to be able to run.
-See the readme in the its directory for the requirements.
+See the readme in its directory for the requirements.

 On Ubuntu Linux:
 `sudo apt install libsdl2-dev libsdl2-ttf-dev libfftw3-dev`